Exporting Contacts (CSV) #

 - Export in smaller batches using filters

-- Increase PHP max_execution_time
+- Increase PHP

-- Contact hosting provider about limits
+max_execution_time - Contact your hosting provider about limits

 - Use WP-CLI for very large exports

-- Schedule export during off-peak hours
+- Schedule the export during off-peak hours

 File Won’t Open in Excel #